Last updated: April 27, 2026

 The Two Poor Boys (Joe Evans and Arthur McClain)

 The Two Poor Boys, the folk-blues duo of Joe Evans and Arthur McClain, recorded between 1927 and 1931, producing rags, hoedowns, pop songs, and blues.
 They also recorded under the pseudonyms "Colman and Harper."
 Evans played guitar and vocals; McClain played mandolin, guitar, kazoo, piano, and violin.
 Their complete works (20 tracks) have been reissued by Document Records.
-The Tennessee Encyclopedia identifies them as connected to the Sequatchie Valley, though the Wikipedia article on the duo identifies them only as "Tennessee-based"; a specific Sequatchie Valley origin for Evans and McClain has not been independently confirmed.
+The Tennessee Encyclopedia connects them to the Sequatchie Valley.

 Local History Sources